 Net zero emissions by 2050

-The main purpose of the new Strategic Plan 2021-2025 is to help us become a net zero emissions company by 2050, in line with the targets set out in the Paris Agreement on climate change.
-To continue to make successful progress towards this goal, our company has set itself a demanding roadmap, which includes ambitious emissions reduction targets.
+The main goal is to become a net zero emissions company by 2050, in line with the targets set out in the Paris Agreement.
+In order to reach this goal, our company has set itself a demanding roadmap, which includes ambitious emissions reduction targets that were initially established in our 2021-2025 Strategic Plan and updated on Low Carbon Day.*

 * Our metric refers to the use of products obtained from our primary energy production.
 It is a rational approach to establish a common sectoral framework for all O&G companies along their value chain, without double counting emissions and focused on the progression of the primary energy mix as the key driver of the energy transition towards zero net emissions.